Think Instagram is just another social media application for teenagers to put pretty pictures on the Internet? Think again.

 Fortune 500 brands post their videos primarily during work hours, just like their pictures.
 During work hours, an average of 22.5 out of every 1000 Instagram followers interacted with videos posted by Fortune 500 companies.
 During off-hours, 33.4 out of every 1000 followers interacted with the content, which is nearly 50% higher.
 And finally, on the weekends, followers interacted with videos at a rate of 25.7.
 This makes sense — some consumers are probably reluctant to watch videos, which may include an audio component, while they are at work.

 To maximize your Instagram engagement, post your Instagram content when your audience is most likely be able to engage with it.
 Sounds simple, right?
-While the optimal times to post will vary for your particular audience, use the results from our Fortune 500 Instagram Report to guide your basic Instagram strategy.
+While the best time of day to post on Instagram will vary for your particular audience, use the results from our Fortune 500 Instagram Report to guide your basic Instagram strategy.
 Let us know what you think on Twitter (@TrackMaven)!